On the Clique-Width of Unigraphs: Preliminaries

 \subsection{Clique-Width}

-\begin{definition}[Clique-width] For a graph $G$, its clique-width $\cliqueWidth{G}$ is the minimum number of labels needed to construct $G$ by the following four operations: \begin{itemize} \item $v(i):$ introduce a new vertex $v$ with label $i$. \item $\disUni:$ from two graphs $G$ and $H$, take their disjoint union $G \disUni H$. \item $\join{i}{j}\,(i \neq j):$ add edges between every two vertices with label $i$ and $j$. \item $\relabel{i}{j}:$ for all the vertices with label $i$, change the labels into $j$. \end{itemize} \end{definition}
+\begin{definition}[Clique-width] For a graph $G$, its clique-width $\cliqueWidth{G}$ is the minimum number of labels needed to construct $G$ by the following four operations: \begin{itemize} \item $v(i):$ introduce a new vertex $v$ with label $i$. \item $\disUni:$ given two graphs $G$ and $H$, take their disjoint union $G \disUni H$. \item $\join{i}{j}\,(i \neq j):$ add edges between every two vertices with label $i$ and $j$. \item $\relabel{i}{j}:$ for all vertices with label $i$, change the labels into $j$. \end{itemize} \end{definition}

 The procedure to construct a graph $G$ by the above four operations can be associated with an algebraic expression.
-Such an expression using at most $k$ labels is \emph{$k$-expression}.
-A tree associated with a $k$-expression is a \emph{$k$-expression tree}. \figref{fig:tree} shows a $3$-expression tree for the graph in \figref{fig:unigraph}.
+Such an expression using at most $k$ labels is a \emph{$k$-expression}.
+A tree associated with a $k$-expression is the \emph{$k$-expression tree}. \cref{fig:tree} shows a $3$-expression tree for the graph in \cref{fig:unigraph}.

 Cographs are exactly the graphs with clique-width at most 2~\cite{courcelle2000upper}.
 In addition, a graph is a cograph if and only if it is $P_4$-free~\cite{brandstadt1999graph}.
 Since a complement graph of a cograph is also a cograph~\cite{brandstadt1999graph}, the following lemma holds.